Honestpuck/xworld2016/xworld2016-bash.md

 defaults write com.apple.dock orientation "bottom" ; killall Dock
 ```
 <div class="notes">
 Now we use 'write' to change the preferences.
+After we type the first
+one we can use line editing to get the next 3 lines.
+C-a goes to start
+of the line, C-e goes to the end.
+Esc-f goes forward a word and Esc-b
+goes a word back.
+Esc-d deletes the next word.
 </div>

 ### Shell Programming